shafe03/Git-Github/README.md

-# my-website
+# Aboute this repository

-this is a really awesome website

-tweaking readme

-editing locally
-editing locally, then remotely

-adding this line to see remote changes
+* I have created this repository to learn GIT & GITHUB :)